 If you lose your job during a trial work period, your benefits aren't affected.
-If you lose your job during the 36-month extended period of eligibility, call us and we'll reinstate your benefits as long as you still have a qualifying disability.
+If you lose your job during the 36-month extended period of eligibility, call us, and we'll reinstate your benefits as long as you're still disabled.